Farama-Foundation/PettingZoo/docs/classic/checkers.md

 | 2      | Southwest |
 | 3      | Southeast |

-The environment automatically decides whether the provided action is a simple move or a jump.
-Note that jumps are required when available.
-This is reflected in `infos[agent]['legal moves']` by listing jump moves and no simple moves if jumps are available.
+When an action is chosen, the environment automatically decides whether the provided action is a simple move or a jump.
+Given an action with a starting location and direction, if the square immediately adjacent to the starting location in that direction is unoccupied, then the move is a simple move to that square.
+If the square is occupied by an enemy man, and the next square in that direction is unoccupied, then the move is a jump.
+In any other situation, the move is illegal.
+Note that each player is required to make jumps when available.
+This is reflected in `infos[agent]['legal moves']` by only listing jump moves if at least one is available.

 #### Rewards